Seun9wan/Fashion-FINE/README.md

-# FashionFINE: Integration of global and local representations for fine-grained cross-modal alignment
+# Fashion-FINE: Integration of global and local representations for fine-grained cross-modal alignment

-FashionFINE is a framework for fine-grained cross-modal retrieval in fashion-related datasets.
+Fashion-FINE is a framework for fine-grained cross-modal retrieval in fashion-related datasets.
 This paper is accepted by The European Conference on Computer Vision (ECCV) 2024 [paper](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/10886.pdf).

 ---